jeksn/jeksn.me/content/reading-list.md

 ## Currently Reading:

 - Nicomachean Ethics / Aristotle
-- The Winter King / Bernard Cornwell
+- The Fellowship of the Ring / J.R.R.
+Tolkien

 ## 2024